Telmate/terraform-provider-proxmox/docs/resources/lxc_guest.md

 ### CPU Reference

 The `cpu` field is used to configure the CPU settings.
-It may ony be specified once.
+It may only be specified once.

 | Argument | Type | Default Value | Description |
 |:---------|------|---------------|:------------|